How to Respond to Questions About Bring Your Bible to School Day

 While most interactions during Bring Your Bible to School Day should be positive, it’s possible that when you express your beliefs about the Bible, you could be verbally challenged—and maybe even encounter angry reactions.
 If that happens, it’s important to remember an important guiding principle—that we should reflect the spirit of Christ in our interactions with others.
 The goal of this event is to demonstrate Christ’s love and respectfully communicate a Biblical perspective, not to engage in debates and confrontations.
 So even if someone becomes angry with you or is rude, it’s important to remain respectful and loving—while at the same time, remaining confident and bold in communicating your perspective and standing firm on your First Amendment right to share it.
 Below are tips for responding to some of the most common challenges that you might encounter…

-You know, that’s an important question.
-Thank you for asking it.
+You can tell the person asking you that this is an important question.
 Yes, human beings physically wrote the words of the Bible—but those words did not come from their own mental abilities or imaginations.
-The Bible itself addresses this question directly, explaining that the Scriptures were inspired by God, but physically written by men.
-In other words, God worked through people like you and me to write down the history of humanity, how God created the world and the good news about salvation through Jesus Christ.
+The Bible itself addresses this question.
 Verses like 2 Peter 1:21 explain that “no prophecy was ever produced by the will of man, but men spoke from God as they were carried along by the Holy Spirit.”
-2 Timothy 3:16 also describes biblical inspiration, saying that “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness.”
-In short, men were divinely directed by God when writing the books of the Bible—but God chose to work through individual people with unique personalities, jobs and life stories to communicate his message about the story of humanity and the earth.
+In short, men were divinely directed by God when writing the books of the Bible—but God chose to work through individual people with unique personalities, jobs, and life stories to communicate his message about the story of humanity and the earth.

 Just because God chose to use human beings—inspiring them with His thoughts and ideas—to compile the Bible, it does not mean that the Bible can’t be trusted.
 In fact, there is plenty of strong evidence of its reliability and accuracy.
 Just to mention one of these evidences: Even though the Bible was written over approximately a 1,500-year time span by about 40 different authors—amazingly all of those authors are consistent in their communications about our sinful nature and our need for God’s grace through Jesus Christ.
 Furthermore, the Bible contains hundreds, even thousands, of prophecies that have been fulfilled, including detailed descriptions of events that would later happen to the Jewish people and surrounding nations, as well as prophecies about the life and death of Christ.
 This cannot be said of any other religious book claiming to contain truth from God.